 You will not get reports or other information about research that is done using your information.
 Your information may be used indefinitely for future research unless you withdraw your consent.
 However, it may be extremely difficult or impossible to access your information, or withdraw consent for its use, once your information has been shared for future research.

 The study team may remove the code from your de-identified information – this is called ‘anonymisation’.
 This makes it very difficult (but not impossible) to identify the information that belongs to you.
-In addition to the uses described above, anonymised data may be included in online repositories (such as Figshare) for the purpose of ensuring reproducibility, transparency, integrity and fidelity of our study design and analysis methods.
+In addition to the uses described above, anonymised data may be included in online repositories (such as Otago University Research Archive) for the purpose of ensuring reproducibility, transparency, integrity and fidelity of our study design and analysis methods.
 To protect participant privacy and minimise the risk of re-identification, we will limit the publicly available demographic information (i.e., remove ethnicity information and report ranges rather than values).
 Your anonymised information may be accessed from overseas where there may be no New Zealand representation on governance committees for how the data is used.
 There is a risk that overseas researchers may work with information in a way that is not culturally appropriate for New Zealanders.

 What if I change my mind?